-Ask Colonel Sanders, Moon Advice Colum
+Ask Colonel Sanders, Moon Advice Columnist Dear Col. Sanders.

-Scientists Decide to Discover Tenth Planet

-Dear Col. Sanders,

 I desperately need your advice.
 My husband keeps complaining that my thighs aren't thick enough, my skin isn't crusty enough, and my breasts are too fatty.
 I'm so afraid I'm going to lose him to someone who can provide him with all his finger lickin' desires.
-Please help

-Unloved Meat in New York
+Please help Unloved Meat in New York